szou00/final_project/DEVLOG.md

 - Sharon: Responded to proposal issue

 <b> January 7 2019 </b>
 - Sharon: Spent a long time trying to understand SDL but couldn't really understand all of it.
-Also had issues with fully downloading the library, before working on printing out the welcome screen and initializing the board.
+Also had issues with fully downloading the library.
+Finally worked on just printing out the welcome screen and board.